atoll fern

 Masked Booby

-1 chick successfully raised each year since 2022.
+1 chick successfully raised each year since rats were eradicated in 2022.

 • white tern chick